 A referral for CASA services can be made by calling 858-2323.
 The best time to call is between 9:00 a.m. and 1:00 p.m.

 - The referral source will speak with the Intake Social Services Team Worker [SSTW].
-The SSTW makes sure that the client is not already active with CASA, then checks the New York State system for Medicaid eligibility.
+The SSTW makes sure that the client is not already active with CASA, then checks the New York State system for Medicaid eligibility and for Managed Care enrollment.

 - If the potential client is not currently Medicaid active, the caller will be directed to the CASA Medicaid Unit or another appropriate agency for assistance.

 - The caller will be transferred to an ACT nurse or caseworker who will ask case-specific questions to identify needs and determine if CASA is the most appropriate program.
-If CASA is not the most appropriate program, the individual will be referred to the proper agency or agencies within the Long-term Care System.
+If CASA is not the most appropriate program, the individual will be referred to the proper agency or agencies within the Long Term Care System - including Managed Long Term Care (MLTC).

 - For referrals that are accepted, ACT will follow-up with additional telephone calls and request medical orders.
 The ACT nurse will also send reminder letters to the physicians to expedite the process.
 Once medical orders are received, the referral is sent to one of the CASA assessment teams to complete a community evaluation by making a home visit.